robert4os/SpotConnect/spotupnp/dev-run/README.md

 - `--clean` - Performs a clean build by removing the build directory first
 - `--restart` - Forces a process restart even if no changes are detected
 - `--kill` - Only kills the running process, no build or restart (exits immediately)
+- `--build-only` - Only compiles if code changed, skips all process management (exits after build)
 - Arguments can be combined in any order

 ## How It Works